The Bulletin (Australian periodical)

 It was revived as a modern news magazine in the 1960s, and after merging with the Australian edition of Newsweek in 1984 was retitled The Bulletin with Newsweek.
-It was Australia's longest running magazine publication until the final issue was published in January 2008.
+Its final issue was published in January 2008, making The Bulletin Australia's longest running magazine.

 Early history

-The Bulletin was founded by J. F. Archibald and John Haynes, with the first issue being published in 1880.
+The Bulletin was founded by J. F. Archibald and John Haynes in Sydney, New South Wales, with the first issue being published on 31 January 1880.
 The original content of The Bulletin consisted of a mix of political comment, sensationalised news, and Australian literature.
 For a short period in 1880, their first artist William Macleod was also a partner.